Child Protection Conferences

 - Improving the Child Protection Conference experience and outcomes – guidance on recent changes to the process for family members and agency representatives

-- Child protection conferences: Information for parents, carers and family members (leaflet)
+- Information for parents, carers and family members on Child Protection Conferences

 - Requests for audio files of recorded child protection conferences

 A Child Protection Plan should:

 - assess the likelihood of the child suffering harm and look at ways that the child can be protected;